 Student Life Intern

 This internship focuses on research related to the student experience at IU including residential life, Greek life, student organizational development, and athletics.
 Specific project interests for Summer 2018: The Evolution of Women’s Basketball Uniforms; History of Student Government; History of Greek Life Across IU.

 Organizational History Intern

 This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
-Specific project interests for Spring 2018: Philanthropy at IU; Units with Anniversaries in 2018 and 2019; history of IU’s multi-campus system; history of IU Graduate School; history of the College of Arts and Sciences; Legal History of IU; History of Community Engagement; IU History of International Activities; History of Informatics faculty impact.
+Specific project interests for Summer 2018: Khanya College Alumni Stories; History of Academic Advising; Philanthropy at IU; history of IU Graduate School; timelines and structures of curricular history from Seminary Square to present (development of departments and programs).

 Special Spaces and Places Intern

 This internship researches physical spaces, buildings, grounds, both on and beyond IU’s campuses that have significant historical value and connection to the university.
 Specific project interests for Summer 2018: The Named Spaces of IU.